Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Bounce and apparent-horizon minimum

 Therefore, a surface bounce can occur only if the exterior develops an inner forbidden pocket with $f(R)>1$ (or $m(R)<0$) for $0<R<R_\ast$, which we refer to as an RN-type repulsive core.
 As we shall see later, the requirement that $m'(R_\ast)>0$ is ensured by the null energy condition (NEC).

-There is also another special radius during the collapse that is worth paying attention.
+There is also another special radius during the collapse that is worth noting.
 Before the surface stops and reverses at $R_\ast$, there must already exist an \emph{inflection radius} $R_{\rm infl}$ where the collapse changes from accelerating to decelerating.
 This inflection point satisfies

 with $\dot R(R_{\rm infl})\ne 0$.
 At $R_{\rm infl}$ the surface is still collapsing, but its acceleration switches sign.
 Note that this inflection radius $R_{\rm infl}$ is generally different from the apparent-horizon turning point $R_{\rm turn}$ defined by \eqref{eq:vertex_condition}.